Poldark (2015 TV series): Production

 The series was one of the final commissions by former BBC One controller Danny Cohen.
 Filming began in Cornwall and Bristol in April 2014.
 The production company is Mammoth Screen.
 Independent Television (ITV) bought the production company and worked on the second series.
-The production base for each series was The Bottle Yard Studios in Bristol, England, where purpose-built sets for Poldark's home 'Nampara' and The Red Lion pub have been located since series 1.
-For series 4, 18 sets were built across 3 studios at The Bottle Yard Studios, including five composite houses (Poldark in Cornwall and London, the Warleggans in Cornwall and London and the Whitworth Vicarage) and a period-correct scale replica of the House of Commons.
+The production base for each series was The Bottle Yard Studios in Bristol, England, where purpose-built sets for the interiors of Poldark's home 'Nampara' and The Red Lion pub were located from series one onwards.
+For series four, eighteen sets were built across three studios at The Bottle Yard Studios, including five composite houses (Poldark in Cornwall and London, the Warleggans in Cornwall and London and the Whitworth Vicarage) and a period-correct scale replica of the House of Commons.
 Production offices, construction, prop workshops and extensive costume department were also based at the Studios.

-Filming locations include the north Cornwall coast at St Agnes Head, which represents the 'Nampara Valley', and the Botallack Mine near St Just in Penwith, which is featured as 'Wheal Leisure', the mine that Ross Poldark attempts to resurrect.
+Filming locations include a farmhouse near St Breward on Bodmin Moor for exteriors of Nampara, the north Cornwall coast at St Agnes Head, which represents the 'Nampara Valley', and the Botallack Mine near St Just in Penwith, which is featured as 'Wheal Leisure', the mine that Ross Poldark attempts to resurrect.
 The beach of Church Cove, Gunwalloe on the Lizard Peninsula was used as a location for a shipwreck scene.
 Town scenes were filmed at Corsham in Wiltshire. and in Frome, Somerset.
 The underground scenes were filmed at Poldark Mine in Cornwall.
 Some interior scenes were shot at Prior Park College in Bath, Somerset.
 Charlestown near St Austell stood in for the city of Truro.
+The Church of St Andrew, Holcombe, Somerset, was used for the parish church of the fictional Cornish village of Sawle.

 Other film locations include Porthgwarra on the St Aubyn Estates, Porthcothan beach near Newquay, Bodmin Moor, St Breward, the coast between Botallack and Levant, cliffs in the Padstow area, Porthcothan near Newquay, Holywell Bay, Porthcurno, Kynance Cove, Predannack Wollas on The Lizard and Park Head near Porthcothan, all in Cornwall.
-In Tetbury, Gloucestershire the house portrayed as Trenwith, is managed by the Historic Houses Association (HHA) and the house was used for other series including Wolf Hall, Lark Rise to Candleford, and Tess of the D'Urbervilles.
-Filming of Series 4 was reported in Wells, Somerset.
-Series 5, aired in 2019, added several new cast members.
-Screenwriter Debbie Horsfield wrote Series 5.
+Chavenage House near Tetbury, Gloucestershire the house portrayed as Trenwith (it was used for other series including Wolf Hall, Lark Rise to Candleford, and Tess of the d'Urbervilles), and Great Chalfield Manor in Wiltshire was the location for Killewarren.
+Filming of Series four was reported in Wells, Somerset.

 The theme music for the series was composed by Anne Dudley.